nathanielksmith/Tic-Tac-Toe/README.md

 Code
 ----
+Uses Python 2.6.
 Written with Django 1.2.3.
 Uses [django-picklefield](http://djangopackages.com/packages/p/django-picklefield/) to store game state in a SQLite3 database.

 Deployment
 ----------
-Running on gunicorn behind ngnix on a personal rackspace instance.
+Runs on gunicorn behind ngnix on a personal rackspace instance.
+Has a basic requirements.txt file to help deploy within a virtual env.

 Design
 ------